 Email David.firstname.lastname@example.org to be added to the undergraduate list and learn about additional events.

 February 3, 2014 (Monday), 3pm, The Commons.
-Tiffany Wilmot will give a tour of The Commons to talk about special features for energy efficiency.
+Tiffany Wilmot gave a tour of The Commons to talk about special features for energy efficiency.
 The tour is part of the ENVS 99 class but is open to all students.
 It will meet in The Commons near the dining hall entrance a little after 3pm.
 Ms. Wilmot is the president of Wilmot, Inc., and is a nationally recognized expert on green buildings and energy efficiency.
 Among her many achievements is working on LEED certification features for Al and Tipper Gore’s home and for the Nashville Convention Center.

 January 24, 2014 (Friday), 10 am, Stevenson 1210.
 Dodd Galbreath, Assistant Professor and Founding Director, Institute for Sustainable Practice, Lipscomb University: “Graduate Program Options in Sustainability Studies.”